python/devguide/developer-workflow/lang-changes.rst

 Some things you should **not** do:

-- **Don't** format your idea as a PEP.
+- **Don't** format your idea as a Python Enhancement Proposal (*PEP*).
   It's good to use the PEP template as a guide for what information to include, but don't try to write a full PEP until the idea has been accepted for further consideration.

 - **Don't** create a list of proposed changes.
 Each idea needs its own discussion.
 Proposing a change is significant work.
 You will need to spend time on each proposal.
+A tossed-off list will not be taken seriously.

 When justifying your idea, these are not good reasons to make a change: